gbiz123/tiktok-captcha-solver/README.md

 ⚠️ SadCaptcha is looking for devs!
-Compensation is project-by-project.
 To learn more, send a message to @toughdata on telegram.

 # TikTok Captcha Solver API
 This project is the [SadCaptcha TikTok Captcha Solver](https://www.sadcaptcha.com?ref=ghclientrepo) API client.